1 Kings Chapter Four

 1 Kings 4:20 & 21

-The people of Judah and Israel were as numerous as the sand on the seashore; they ate, they drank and they were happy.
-And Solomon ruled over all the kingdoms from the River to the land of the Philistines, as far as the border of Egypt.
-These countries brought tribute and were Solomon's subjects all his life.
+Y'hudah and Isra'el were as numerous as sand grains on the seashore; they ate, drank and enjoyed themselves.
+Shlomo ruled over all the kingdoms from the [Euphrates] River through the land of the P'lishtim to the border of Egypt; they paid tribute and served Shlomo as long as he lived.

 This was a time of prosperity as the kingdom was at the height of its glory.
 There was plenty in the land and other nations paid tribute to Israel.
 The reference to the people being numerous as the sand refers to the fact that, as far as the writer was concerned, the promise that God had made to Abraham about the number of his descendants had been fulfilled (see Genesis 22).